pedropnaves/react-boilerplate/README.md

 `yarn lint:fix` check files with lint rules and try fix the problems

-`start` start a webpack dev server and run project in development mode
+`yarn start` start a webpack dev server and run project in development mode

-`test` run unit tests using Jest
+`yarn test` run unit tests using Jest

 ## Stack